microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ### Model caching feature for OpenVINO™ Execution Provider

-The model caching setting enables blobs with Myriadx(VPU) and as cl_cache files with iGPU.
+The model caching setting enables blobs with Myriadx(VPU), CPU and iGPU.

 ### OpenCL queue throttling for GPU devices